-Cockpit - Monitor And Administer Linux Servers Via Web Browser
+Monitor And Administer Linux Servers Using Cockpit - OSTechNix

 Install Cockpit On CentOS

-Cockpit is available in the default repositories of CentOS 7.
-So, you can install it using command:
+Cockpit is available in the default repositories of CentOS 7 and newer versions.
+To install Cockpit in CentOS 7, run:

-$ sudo yum install cockpit
+$ sudo yum install cockpit cockpit-machines

 After installing it, start cockpit service using command: